apple/swift-service-context/Sources/ServiceContextModule/Docs.docc/index.md

 ## Overview

-``ServiceContext`` is a minimal (zero-dependency) context propagation container, intended to "carry" baggage items for purposes of cross-cutting tools to be built on top of it.
+``ServiceContext`` is a minimal (zero-dependency) context propagation container, intended to "carry" context items for purposes of cross-cutting tools to be built on top of it.

 It is modeled after the concepts explained in [W3C Baggage](https://w3c.github.io/baggage/) and the